Water guide

 - What are the EPA's PFAS limits for drinking water?

-- The EPA's 2024 final rule set enforceable limits of 4 parts per trillion each for PFOA and PFOS, 10 parts per trillion each for PFHxS, PFNA, and HFPO-DA (GenX chemicals), and a Hazard Index of 1 for certain mixtures.
-These apply to public water systems.
+- The number to remember is 4.
+The EPA's 2024 final rule set enforceable limits of 4 parts per trillion each for PFOA and PFOS, 10 parts per trillion each for PFHxS, PFNA, and HFPO-DA (GenX chemicals), and a Hazard Index of 1 for certain mixtures.
+They apply to public water systems.

 - Can I taste or smell PFAS in my water?

-- No. PFAS have no taste, smell, or color at the levels found in drinking water.
-The only way to know whether your water contains them is laboratory testing or, for public systems, monitoring data reported by your utility.
+- No, and that is exactly why they slip past people.
+PFAS have no taste, smell, or color at the levels found in drinking water.
+The only way to know whether your water has them is a lab test or, if you are on a public system, the monitoring data your utility reports.

 - Which filter certification should I look for to reduce PFAS?

-- Look for NSF/ANSI 53 with a specific PFOA/PFOS reduction claim, the older NSF P473 protocol, or NSF/ANSI 58 for reverse osmosis systems.
-Confirm the exact model and the named PFOA/PFOS claim in a certifier database before buying.
+- Look for one of three things: NSF/ANSI 53 with a specific PFOA/PFOS reduction claim, the older NSF P473 protocol, or NSF/ANSI 58 for a reverse osmosis system.
+Then confirm the exact model and the named PFOA/PFOS claim in a certifier database before you buy.

 - Does a PFAS certification guarantee my water will be under 4 ppt?

-- Not automatically.
+- Not automatically, so do not assume.
 The acceptance level historically used in these certifications was tied to an older EPA health advisory and is higher than the 2024 MCL of 4 ppt.
-The certification confirms reduction to the standard's specified level; check the certified claim rather than assuming it matches the current regulation.
+The certification confirms reduction to the standard's specified level, so read the certified claim rather than assuming it matches the current regulation.

 - How do I check if my own water has PFAS?

-- On a public system, read your annual Consumer Confidence Report and check the EPA's PFAS Analytic Tools for local data.
-On a private well, hire a certified laboratory, since no utility tests private wells for you.
+- If you are on a public system, read your annual Consumer Confidence Report and check the EPA's PFAS Analytic Tools for local data.
+If you are on a private well, hire a certified laboratory, since no utility tests private wells for you.

 - Is reverse osmosis better than a carbon filter for PFAS?

-- Reverse osmosis certified to NSF/ANSI 58 generally addresses a broad range of PFAS because it filters at the membrane level.
-A carbon or anion-exchange filter certified to NSF/ANSI 53 can also reduce PFOA and PFOS.
-In both cases, the certified claim and ongoing maintenance matter more than the technology label.
+- Both can work, so do not get hung up on the label.
+Reverse osmosis certified to NSF/ANSI 58 generally handles a broad range of PFAS because it filters at the membrane level, and a carbon or anion-exchange filter certified to NSF/ANSI 53 can also reduce PFOA and PFOS.
+In either case, the certified claim and keeping up with replacements matter more than which technology it is.

 Sources